 The Chinese look upon nature not as a dead, inanimate fabric, but as a living, breathing organism.
 They see a golden chain of spirited life running through every form of existence and binding together, as in one living body, everything that subsists in heaven above or earth below.
 (7)

-This living spirit or life force was called chi and it was believed to manifest in three forms: one that circulates in the atmosphere, one in the earth, and another that moves through the human body (and also the bodies of animals).
-The practice of acupuncture was concerned with the study and stimulation of chi within the body, while feng-shui was concerned with the study and use of terrestrial chi.
+This living spirit or life force was called chi, and it was believed to manifest in three forms: one that circulates in the atmosphere, one in the earth, and another that moves through the human body (and also the bodies of animals).
+The practice of acupuncture concerned the study and stimulation of chi within the body, while feng-shui was involved with the study and use of terrestrial chi.

-Beginning as early as 2000 BC, the Chinese were conducting skilled topographical surveys and interpreting landforms according to the beliefs of Taoist mythology and astrology.
-By the Ming dynasty (1368-1644) all of China south of the Great Wall had been organized into a vast sacred geography.
-Mountainous regions were believed to have vigorous rushing chi while flat and monotonous land had sluggish slow-moving chi.
-Feng-shui, which literally means "wind-water", was the practice of harmonizing the chi of the land with the chi of human beings for the benefit of both.
-Temples, monasteries, dwellings, tombs and seats of government were established at places with an abundance of good chi.
-At certain sites varying degrees of landscape alteration would be undertaken to further improve the presence and movement of chi.
-Hills would be contoured or truncated and the course of rivers would be changed in order to produce the best energetic conditions for various human activities.
-These naturally occurring power places that were structurally altered by humans became some of the primary sacred sites of China.
+Beginning as early as 2000 BC, the Chinese conducted skilled topographical surveys and interpreted landforms according to Taoist mythology and astrology beliefs.
+By the Ming dynasty (1368-1644), all of China south of the Great Wall had been organized into a vast sacred geography.
+Mountainous regions were believed to have vigorous rushing chi, while flat and monotonous land had sluggish, slow-moving chi.
+Feng-shui, which means "wind-water," was the practice of harmonizing the chi of the land with the chi of human beings for the benefit of both.
+Temples, monasteries, dwellings, tombs, and seats of government were established at places with abundant good chi.
+At specific sites, varying degrees of landscape alteration would be undertaken to further improve the presence and movement of chi.
+Hills would be contoured or truncated, and the course of rivers would be changed to produce the best energetic conditions for various human activities.
+These naturally occurring power places that humans structurally altered became some of the primary sacred sites of China.

 This delineation of sacred geography and the ensuing practice of large-scale landscape architecture astonished the first Europeans visiting China.
 Having neither a similar tradition nor a term to describe feng-shui, early Western writers dubbed it geomancy.
-While this term has lately gained a certain popular currency it is an incorrect use of the word.
-The word geomancy literally means "earth divination" (geo-mancy), and it is believed to have been coined by Pliny the Elder when he met a group of mystics who tossed stones on the ground and then divined the future according to their configurations.
-The practice of feng-shui is more accurately described by the term terrestrial astrology.
+While this term has lately gained a certain popular currency, it is an incorrect use of the word.
+The word geomancy means "earth divination" (geo-mancy), and it is believed to have been coined by Pliny, the Elder, when he met a group of mystics who tossed stones on the ground and then divined the future according to their configurations.
+The term terrestrial astrology more accurately describes the practice of feng-shui.

 The evidence of the monuments shows in an undeniable way, but not yet clearly perceived, that during more than two thousand years, the Phoenicians, the Hittites, the ancient Greeks, and then the Etruscans, the Carthaginians, and the Romans, had patiently woven a fabric of correspondences between the sky, especially the apparent course of the sun through the zodiac, the inhabited earth, and the cities built by humanity.
 (8)